-What do you do when you start a business from scratch or are looking to grow your business and take it to the next level and you know you need help?
-How do you begin to build up a professional network or a customer base?
+How do you start a business from scratch, or grow your business and take it to the next level?
+How do you build up a professional network or a customer base?
 Who do you turn to when you don’t know anybody in your industry?
 Can friends & family help?

-Bex Burn-Callander chats with three business owners to unravel the methods they used to move forward in building the right professional network and relationships for their business, the challenges they’re facing now and how they are planning to deal with them.
+We talk to three business owners about building the right professional network for their businesses, the challenges they’re facing now and how they plan to deal with them.

-Jess Ratty, co-founder of The Cornwall Camper Company and of her eponymous PR agency Team Jess discusses how she and her husband were on a camping trip when they spontaneously decided to buy two wrecked VW campervans.
-With a little help from friends, a nascent brand with a passionate following evolved to one featured in national press.
+Jess Ratty, co-founder of The Cornwall Camper Company, talks about how she and her husband were on spontaneously bought two wrecked VW campervans while camping.
+With a little help from friends, a nascent brand with a passionate following evolved, and even featured in the national press.

-Gus Bartholomew, co-founder of sustainable manufacturing platform Supply Compass, was a civil engineer who spotted a gap in a frustrated market for setting up retailers with sustainable and transparent manufacturers.
-He set out to India for two years and shares how he went about banging on doors in Mumbai to instigate professional networks and partnerships.
+Gus Bartholomew, co-founder of sustainable manufacturing platform Supply Compass, was a civil engineer who spotted a gap in a frustrated market.
+Retailers wanted sustainable and transparent manufacturers, so he set out to India for two years.
+He shares how he went about banging on doors in Mumbai to instigate professional networks and partnerships.

-Shona Green of chutney, jam and jelly brand Wham Bam Homemade Jams experienced an unexpected redundancy that ironically gave Shona the time and motivation to start cooking and gardening at home.
-Gifting a network of family and friends with her jams not only proved cost-effective, but also helped her discover a passion in jam-making and turning it into a business.
+Shona Green of Wham Bam Homemade Jams experienced an unexpected redundancy that gave her the time and motivation to start cooking and gardening at home.
+Gifting her family and friends with jams not only proved cost-effective, but also helped her discover a passion, which turned into a business.

 Tune in for future episodes on making your first hire, working outside of the London bubble and business development overseas.